 It’s about understanding what’s going on in their world.
-You want to focus almost exclusively on their challenges.
+When you’re solution selling, you want to focus almost exclusively on their challenges.

 To that end, you may want to start your conversations like this: “Lauren, right now what I’m seeing in the marketplace is that organizations just like yours are struggling with x, y, and z.
 Do any of those issues ring true to you?”

 Pull them into a conversation that’s all about them.

 Once you’ve made the conversation about the prospect, it’s time to dig into their challenges.